Date and Time: June 4, 2021 - 9:00 am to 4:45 pm EST

 - Participants will compare the differences between parts-driven and Self-led beliefs and behavior related to food, body size, and health.

-- Participants will design a personal Self-led eating and wellbeing practice
+- Participants will design a personal Self-led eating and wellbeing practice to insure they can assist clients in doing the same

 • How the impact of cultural and family legacy burdens as well as personal burdens contributes to disconnection from core wisdom